Biomass Fuel

 • Devices: wood stoves, firewood cookstoves, fireplaces, outdoor fire pits

-• Storage: Store in a cool, dry place.
-Keep packaging intact until ready to use.
+• Storage: Store in a cool, dry place and keep the packaging intact until you are ready to use it.

 Ventilation

 Always ensure proper airflow when using biomass fuels indoors.
-Install carbon monoxide detectors in enclosed spaces.
+Install carbon monoxide detectors in all enclosed spaces to monitor for hazardous gas buildup.

 Storage

-Maintain dry conditions to prevent mold, rot, or reduced efficiency in fuel.
-Keep away from ignition sources.
+Maintain dry conditions to prevent mold, rot, or reduced fuel efficiency.
+Ensure storage areas are well-ventilated and kept away from ignition sources.

 Safety

 Never leave biomass-fueled fires unattended.
-Use fire-resistant gloves and tools for handling.
+Use fire-resistant gloves and appropriate, heat-resistant tools when handling fuel and managing fires.